scriptdaemon/manual/metadata.rst

 The cover artist metadata block
 *******************************

-The "cover artist" is the artist who painted the art the producer selected for the SE ebook cover.
+The “cover artist” is the artist who painted the art the producer selected for the SE ebook cover.

 #.
 The cover artist metadata block is identical to the author metadata block, but with :html:`<dc:contributor id="artist">` instead of :html:`<dc:creator id="author">`.